emmayisun/emmayisun.github.io/_posts/2024-02-26-schmid-econkc.md

 The second principle that is core to my thinking as a new member of the FOMC is the importance of the independence of the central bank.

 The policy choices made by the Fed impact the livelihoods and finances of everyone in the economy.
 Naturally, this invites scrutiny, especially in difficult economic times.
 And historically it is not unusual to hear disapproval of the Fed’s handling of the economy.
 There are times that the criticism is justified.
 Acknowledging mistakes and learning from them is important for maintaining our accountability.
-However, history has shown that a central bank that acts without political interference delivers better economic outcomes.^2
+However, history has shown that a central bank that acts without political interference delivers better economic outcomes.

 Therefore, preserving the independence of the central bank is essential for securing long-run economic prosperity.
 The best way to maintain the Fed’s independence is by remaining narrowly focused on the mandates that Congress has assigned the Federal Reserve.
 The Federal Reserve Act directs the FOMC to conduct monetary policy to promote the dual mandate of maximum employment and stable prices.
 By assigning the Fed these goals, but removing itself from the conduct of monetary policy, Congress created a system for the Fed to pursue policies that are in the economy’s long-run interests without interference from short-term political considerations.

 Nevertheless, history shows that the Federal Reserve Act does not prevent the Fed from being the subject of outside pressures.
 These pressures tend to intensify when the FOMC faces a tradeoff between promoting maximum employment and price stability.
-Paul Volcker, for example, received substantial criticism for pursuing lower inflation at the cost of high unemployment.^3
+Paul Volcker, for example, received substantial criticism for pursuing lower inflation at the cost of high unemployment.

 This is an instance when the Fed’s two mandates were not complementary, which places the Fed in an especially difficult position because it can appear that the FOMC is elevating one mandate above the other.
 But one lesson that can be learned from the economy’s historical performance is that price stability is an important precondition for sustaining maximum employment.